-- Exported, - Sold to a state or local government for its exclusive use, - Sold to a nonprofit educational organization for its exclusive use, as discussed earlier under Communications Tax. - Used or sold for use as supplies for vessels, or - Sold in connection with certain intercity, local, or school buses.
+- Exported, - Sold to a state or local government for its exclusive use, - Sold to a nonprofit educational organization for its exclusive use, as discussed earlier under Communications Tax, - Used or sold for use as supplies for vessels, or - Sold in connection with qualified intercity, local, or school buses.

-Also, a credit or refund (without interest) is allowable on tax-paid tires sold by any person on, or in connection with, any other article that is sold or used in an activity listed above or with a bus chassis or body.
+Also, a credit or refund (without interest) is allowable on tax-paid tires sold by any person on, or in connection with, any other article that is sold or used in an activity listed above.